seniorgod/ifi-tidal-release/README.md

     git clone https://github.com/seniorgod/ifi-tidal-release

 # adjust the systemd service description
-the service description must be adapted to fit your needs.
+the service description located in /usr/ifi/ifi-streamer-tidal-connect.service must be adapted to fit your needs.
 This means (more or less) to change the DAC device to that which is connected to your system

 the systemd service description i use look like these: